What expense category are tools?

 Classifying tool expenses

 Classifying tool expenses correctly helps keep your financial records accurate.
-Here's how you can categorize tools:
+Tools are typically categorized based on cost, lifespan, and how they’re used:

-• Capital expenditures: High-value tools or equipment with a useful life beyond a year are considered capital expenditures.
+- Capital expenditures: High-value tools or equipment with a useful life beyond one year, which are capitalized and depreciated over time.

 Examples of tool expenses